epylinkn/epylinkn.github.io/_posts/visual-language/2017-09-21-week2-signage.markdown

 ![Vien Logo](/assets/img/visual-language/signage/vien-logo.jpg)

-Vien is another lunch spot I love, particularly their tag line: Light.
+Vien is another lunch spot I love, particularly their tag line: _Light.
 Fresh.
-Asian.
-(Part of that love stemming from those three adjectives also describing me!)
+Asian._ (Part of that love stemming from those three adjectives also describing me!)
 But it's great at getting the point across.

-## Bad signage!
+### Bad Signage!

 Here's an example of lovely restaurant, terrible sign.
 The brown text on vertical-olive stripes really hurts my eyes and is incredibly difficult to read.